STealthy-and-haSTy/EnhancedSnippets/README.md

 ## In a Nutshell

-`EnhancedSnippets` adds support for a new snippet file extension, `enhanced-sublime-snippet`;
-this can be in either the standard `XML` file format of regular `sublime-snippet` files, or you can use a text file with YAML front matter to create snippets in an easier to read way. ***EnhancedSnippets will only load and recognize files of the `enhanced-sublime-snippet` extension!***
+`EnhancedSnippets` adds support for a new snippet file extension, `enhanced-sublime-snippet`; this is a text file with YAML front matter to help create snippets in an easier to read way. ***EnhancedSnippets will only load and recognize files of the `enhanced-sublime-snippet` extension!***